PPA Supports Online Poker - Just Not the Facts

 So, the fact that he voted on three separate bills that brought about the current situation in online poker is not poker-related.

-The man's politics and general ability to understand key concepts is not relevant to his being able to understand the issues of online poker.
+The man's politics and general ability to understand key concepts is not relevant to his being able to understand the issues of online poker sites.

 Am I the only person that sees that the PPA is missing his whole point here?

 People are slow to change, especially politicians.
 Up through 2006, Barton has been a proven opponent to online poker, yet now he suddenly supports the right of people to play.

 Why the sudden change of heart?
 What changed from 2006 to now?

 Did he lie to his constituents all this time and only voted the way he did to get their votes?
 Why does he not care about those votes now?

 Rose's point about campaign contributions could be very valid, and they could be pointless.